Log In

 Some people set up separate accounts to create 'buckets' of funds for various expenses as a way of helping them to keep track of each individual budget.

-Whether you’re a first-time or seasoned renter, a payment app like RentPay is a great way to manage money for your biggest non-negotiable: your rental payments.
+Whether you’re a first-time or seasoned renter, a payment app like RentPay is a great way to manage money for your biggest non-negotiable: your rent payments.

-With RentPay, you can sync your payday with your rental due date, and you'll receive automated alerts and reminders, so you'll never miss a payment.
-On top of helping you to manage rent, you can create a savings buffer to insulate you against unexpected events and build up your credit score while paying rent.
+With RentPay, you can sync your payday with your rent due date.
+You'll receive automated alerts and reminders, so you never miss a payment.
+On top of helping you to manage rent, you can create a savings buffer to insulate you against unexpected events and build up your credit score while renting.

 Top tip: Planning for non-regular expenses is a bit trickier since they don't recur frequently or you're not sure when it needs to happen.
 Examples are car servicing, or if you pay car or health insurance once annually in a lump sum.
 These aren't small costs, so make sure you're putting aside money for these ready for use when you need it.